First Battle of Kharkov: Kharkov's railroad system

 In the fall of 1941, Kharkov was of great strategic importance to the Soviets due to its vital rail and air connections.
-The city served as a crucial north-south and east-west link between many regions of Ukraine, as well as various areas of the USSR such as the Crimea, the Caucasus, the Dnieper region, and the Donbass.
+The city served as a crucial north–south and east–west link between many regions of Ukraine, as well as various areas of the USSR such as the Crimea, the Caucasus, the Dnieper region, and the Donbass.

 Military importance

 As one of the largest industrial centers in the Soviet Union, Kharkov played a significant role in contributing to the country's military capabilities.
-In particular, the Kharkov Tractor Plant was instrumental in the design and development of the Soviet T-34 tank, and the highly productive facility and a symbol of the city's industrial prowess.
+In particular, the Kharkov Tractor Plant was instrumental in the design and development of the Soviet T-34 tank, and the highly productive facility was a symbol of the city's industrial prowess.
 In addition to the Tractor Plant, Kharkov was home to other important industrial facilities such as the Kharkov Aircraft Plant, the Kharkov Plant of the NKVD (FED), and the Kharkov Turbine Plant.

 The city's military industries were responsible for the production of several critical military assets, including Su-2 aircraft, artillery tractors, 82mm mortars, submachine guns, ammunition, and other equipment.
 Given the strategic importance of Kharkov's industrial production, German forces set their sights on seizing control of the city's railroads and military factories during the First Battle of Kharkov.

 Adolf Hitler himself emphasized the importance of capturing these military installations, recognizing that the region, especially the Donets Basin extending from the Kharkov area, was the foundation of the Russian economy.
 The Germans believed that control of this vital economic center would inevitably lead to the collapse of the entire Russian economy.
 As a result, they fought fiercely to retain control of the Kharkov industrial area.